digitalocean/doctl/README.md

 ### MacOS

-MacOS users will have to install the `bash-completion` framework to use the auto-completion feature.
+macOS users will have to install the `bash-completion` framework to use the auto-completion feature.

 ```
 brew install bash-completion
 ```

-After it's installed, load `bash_completion` by adding following line to your `.profile` or `.bashrc`/`.zshrc` file.
+After it's installed, load `bash_completion` by adding the following line to your `.profile` or `.bashrc`/`.zshrc` file.

 ```
 source $(brew --prefix)/etc/bash_completion
 ```

-Then refresh your profile using the appropriate command for bash configurations file.
+Then refresh your profile using the appropriate command for the bash configurations file.

 ```
 source ~/.profile